-If our application to list our common stock on NYSE American is not approved for any reason in connection with this offering and we cannot continue to satisfy the continued listing requirements, of the TSX, our securities may be delisted from the TSX, which could negatively impact the price of our securities and your ability to sell them.
+If our application to list our common stock on the NYSE American is not approved for any reason and we cannot continue to satisfy the continued listing requirements of the TSX, our common stock may be delisted from the TSX, which could negatively impact the price of our securities and your ability to sell them.

 On July 20, 2023, our shares of common stock began to trade on the TSX Venture Exchange ("TSXV").
 On October 9, 2024, we received conditional approval to list our common stock on the TSX and uplist from the TSXV to the TSX, and on November 12, 2024, our common stock commenced trading on the TSX.
-If our application to list our common stock on NYSE American is not approved in connection with this offering, we cannot assure you that our common stock will continue to be listed on the TSX.
+If our application to list our common stock on the NYSE American is not approved, we will not complete this offering and cannot assure you that our common stock will continue to be listed on the TSX.
 In order to maintain our listing on the TSX, we will be required to comply with certain rules of the TSX, including those regarding a minimum public float, and various additional requirements.
 We may not be able to continue to satisfy these requirements and applicable rules.
 If we are unable to satisfy the TSX criteria for maintaining our listing, our common stock could be subject to delisting from the TSX.